Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-These cream cheese mints are often in pastel colors and called cream cheese wedding mints or baby shower mints.
-They are the kind of nostalgic treat you’d expect to find in grandma’s candy dish along with rocky road candy and homemade caramels
+These cream cheese mints are often in pastel colors and called wedding mints or buttermints.
+They are the kind of nostalgic treat you’d expect to find in grandma’s candy dish along with divinity candy, hard candy or homemade caramels

-• Gifting.
-These travel well, so when wrapped up in a little decorative packaging, they make the perfect neighbor Christmas gift or party favor!
+These mint candies are easy to make, require no cooking on the stove or baking and can be prepped in only 10 minutes!
+When wrapped up in a little decorative packaging, they make the perfect neighbor Christmas gift or party favor!

 Cream cheese mints ingredients on a marble counter.